 Work Measurement Course

-An audited Theory and Practical exam on the last day of the course.
+There will be an audited Theory exam and Practical exam on the last day of each section.

 The course will comprise of all the details necessary to compile a Standard Minute Value Direct Time Study & Activity Sampling.